peterldowns/Headliner/README.md

 ##Todo:##

+1. Start actually creating timestamps on articles
-1. Add more sources
+2. Add more sources
-2. Start filtering the news to show headlines that it thinks I would like
+3. Start filtering the news to show headlines that it thinks I would like
-3. Change fetcher cronjob to a worker process
+4. Change fetcher cronjob to a worker process
 	* right now, there are weird problems with the python env (?)
-4. Improve the reading interface
+5. Improve the reading interface
-5. Better article parsing (don't just rely on viewtext and diffbot)
+6. Better article parsing (don't just rely on viewtext and diffbot)
 	* maybe use a custom BeautifulSoup scraper (?)
-6. Add user authentication (let people other than me use it?)
+7. Add user authentication (let people other than me use it?)
 	* maybe not - check the developer license terms